 PinnacleART recognizes the importance of considering reliability, maintainability, and operations and maintenance (O&M) costs early in the design phase of a greenfield project or facility.
 Our team employs a Reliability Centered Design (RCD) analysis to build reliability asset management principles into greenfield facilities before construction begins, thus reducing maintenance, repair and staff requirements, without sacrificing the facility’s operational goals.

-Read our white paper, “The Future of Value Engineering: Reliability Centered Design” by Senior Marketing Associate Laura Hudson, to learn more about the benefits and advantages of RCD.
+Read our white paper, “The Future of Value Engineering: Reliability Centered Design” by Senior Solutions Associate Laura Hudson, to learn more about the benefits and advantages of RCD.

 The Reliability Centered Design process includes a complete review of the design from the perspective of key operations and maintenance staff, management, and process experts, prior to finalizing the design.
 Design deficiencies that affect system reliability and availability are identified, and risk-justified redesign recommendations are provided to the project team for review and possible incorporation into the project design.
 The RCD process also provides the identification of equipment configuration best practice opportunities and critical/capital spare parts identification.
 RCD then forms the foundation of a reliability-based asset management program for the facility through expansion into full Reliability Centered Maintenance (RCM) for the final design.